 The University of Copenhagen is the oldest university and research institution in Denmark.
 Founded in 1479 as a studium generale, it is the second oldest institution of higher education in Scandinavia after Uppsala University.

-Course Level: Scholarship is available for pursuing PhD programme.
+Course Level: award is available for pursuing PhD programme.

-Study Subject: Scholarship is awarded in the LIFETRACK project, Department of Sociology, University of Copenhagen (UCPH).
+Study Subject: award is awarded in the LIFETRACK project, Department of Sociology, University of Copenhagen (UCPH).

 Eligibility: The successful applicant is expected to have a